dynamsoft-docs/web-twain-docs/info/api/WebTwain_Util.md

 **Usage notes**

-The logs for the Dynamic Web TWAIN library are saved in the directory `C:\Windows\SysWOW64\Dynamsoft\DynamsoftServicex64_17\log\`.
+The logs for the Dynamic Web TWAIN library are saved in the directory:
+  - Windows `C:\Windows\SysWOW64\Dynamsoft\DynamsoftServicex64_17\log` or `C:\Users\{UserName}\AppData\Roaming\Dynamsoft\DynamsoftService\log`
+  - macOS, `Go > Applications > Dynamsoft > DynamsoftServicex64_17 > {installed version No.} > log`
+  - Linux, `/opt/dynamsoft/DynamsoftService/log`

 By default, `LogLevel` is 0 and nothing is recorded.
 When it is set to 1, all debugging information is recorded.
 This setting in your application will apply to all machines.
 Please set it back to 0 if you don't need to record log as it will slow down the speed.

 ---